Peter Butler (surgeon)

 Peter Edward Michael Butler, FRCSI, FRCS, FRCS (Plast) (born 1 September 1962) is Professor of Plastic and Reconstructive Surgery at University College London.
 He is consultant plastic surgeon and head of the face transplantation team at the Royal Free London NHS Foundation Trust in London, United Kingdom.
-He is Director of the Charles Wolfson Center for Reconstructive Surgery at the Royal Free Hospital, which was launched in November by The Right Honourable George Osborne, MP, Chancellor of the Exchequer at No 11 Downing Street in November 2013.
+He is Director of the Charles Wolfson Center for Reconstructive Surgery at the Royal Free Hospital, which was launched by George Osborne, Chancellor of the Exchequer at No 11 Downing Street in November 2013.

 Education and training

 Butler is a graduate of the Royal College of Surgeons in Ireland and Physicians of Ireland.
 He trained in Dublin, Massachusetts General Hospital, Harvard Medical School and London.
 He is a fellow of the Royal College of Surgeons in Ireland (FRCS) and the Royal College of Surgeons of England (FRCS).
 He began his main research interests at the Massachusetts General Hospital and Harvard Medical School.
 He began his work in 1993 with Andrew Lee and David Sachs in reconstructive transplantation, and with Charles Vacanti, Jay Vacanti and Robert Langer in tissue engineering.

 Butler has an active clinical and laboratory based research program.
 One of his main areas of research is facial transplantation.
 The work he has been involved in has received awards from the New England Society of Plastic and Reconstructive Surgeons, the American Society of Plastic and Reconstructive Surgeons, the Plastic Surgery Research Council, USA, the British Association of Plastic Surgeons and Society of Academic & Research Surgery.